rojenzaman/amusewiki-docker/README.md

 ### Be careful!

-This repo assumes you want to use SQLite.
+This repo assumes you want to use SQLite as a database.

 ### How to use?